 offsetting 110% of our energy needs

 In 2015 we installed two solar arrays to power our tasting room, restaurant, winery & wells at our Heart Hill property.
-We also installed two different charging stations for electric cars that run directly from our system: one for Tesla on for non-Tesla EVs.
+We also installed two different charging stations for electric cars that run directly from our system: one for Tesla and one for non-Tesla EVs.
 Learn More About Our System ▶

-Winery Water Reclamation
+Winery Wastewater Reclamation

 We recapture the water that hits our winery floor and use it for vineyard irrigation.
 Our floors are sloped to direct water into drains where it is pumped into a series of reclamation ponds that eliminate solid waste and balance nutrient levels.
-In addition to conserving water the feedback loop we get from managing and using our waste water allows us to understand how decisions in the winery effect downstream ecosystems.
+In addition to conserving water, the feedback loop we get from managing and using our waste water allows us to understand how decisions in the winery affect downstream ecosystems.
 We are extremely careful and deliberate in our use of chemicals in the winery as they will eventually find their way into our vineyards.

 Rooftop Rain Collection

 We have drains installed on our winery roof that capture approximately 45,000 gallons of water per inch of rain.
 In an average year we are able to capture over 700,000 gallons of water for use in irrigating our vineyards.

 We use a variety of systems to measure water levels and deliver only what each vine needs.
 To monitor moisture levels in both the soil and vines we use the Decagon system, perform weekly pressure bombs to determine leaf water potential, and visual examinations.
 To deliver water precisely, we use drip irrigation with double poly lines so that we can irrigate new or weak vines separately from the rest of the vineyard.
 In 2015 we are testing a Deep Root Irrigation System (currently installed on 3 acres of our Heart Hill Vineyard) which has the potential to cut our water usage in half.